Pages from the book, "The Philosophy and Science of Health"--Dr.

 Although there remains much work to be done to elucidate fully all of

-of a biochemical explanation for the known epidemiological relationship
+a biochemical explanation for the known epidemiological relationship between

-between cheap, engineered dietary fats and oils and the onset of Type
+cheap, engineered dietary fats and oils and the onset of Type II diabetes.

 Orthodox Medical Treatment